 - 1 Tbsp toasted sesame seeds

-2 Heat 2 tablespoons of the sesame oil in a large skillet over medium heat.
+2 Cook garlic and spinach in sesame oil: Heat 2 tablespoons of the sesame oil in a large skillet over medium heat.
 Once the oil is hot, add the garlic.
-As soon as the garlic begins to sizzle, add the spinach and cook, stirring occassionally, until the spinach is completely wilted.
+As soon as the garlic begins to sizzle, add the spinach and cook, stirring occasionally, until the spinach is completely wilted.
 Turn the heat to low.